Mumps in Children

 What is mumps?

-Mumps is a viral infection that causes inflammation of the parotid glands.
+Mumps is a disease caused by a virus.
+Mumps causes inflammation of the parotid glands.
 Parotid glands help to make saliva.
 They are located in front of and below each ear.
 The mumps virus is spread when an infected person coughs or sneezes.
 It is also spread through direct contact, such as sharing cups or toys.

 What are the signs and symptoms of mumps?